 The best way to remember the less-than symbol is the “Alligator Method“.
 While comparing two values, think of the alligator method.
 It is known that the alligator’s mouth always points to the largest value, the reason being it can eat as much as possible.
 The alligator’s mouth always opens to the right to represent the less than inequality.
 We can also use the alligator method to use greater than a symbol.
 The alligator mouth points to the left to define the greater than symbol.

-The representation of less than inequality between two numbers say 6 and 8, it is written by
+The representation of less than inequality between two numbers say 6 and 8, is written by

 - 6 < 8

-There are some other terminologies used alternately with less than such as:
+There are some other terminologies used alternatively with less than such as:

 - Smaller than